appserver-io/appserver/_drafts/building-webapps-using-angular-and-appserver-io.md

 atom .
 ```

-To kickstart our AngularJS app via Yeoman, we need the correct yeoman generator installed globally first.
+To start the AngularJS app via Yeoman, you need the correct yeoman generator installed globally first.

 ```bash
 sudo npm install -g generator-angular
 ```

-Let's kickstart our AngularJS app right under our webapp folder ```/opt/appserver/webapps/myapp```.
-You will
-be ask if you want to use Sass or include Bootstrap.
-Just hit enter for default values and go for it.
+Start your AngularJS app right under our webapp folder ```/opt/appserver/webapps/myapp```.
+Decide if you want to use Sass or include Bootstrap.
+Just hit enter for default values.

 ```bash
 yo angular
 # Hit enter for any questions
 ```

-Before we can open our webapp in the browser we've to add some Virtual-Hosts to the **appserver** configuration.
+Before you can open our webapp in the browser please add some Virtual-Hosts to the **appserver** configuration.
 Do so
-by opening `/opt/appserver/et/conf.d/virtual-hosts.xml` with your favorite editor and add this.
+by opening `/opt/appserver/et/conf.d/virtual-hosts.xml` with your favorite editor and add this:

 ```xml
 <virtualHost name="myapp.dist">